Elvira ‘t Hart 28-06-88

 I'd like to make interesting pieces that belong as much in a closet as well as being framed on the wall like an artwork.

 My work has been featured in several exhibitions.
 In 2016 the 'Drawn Jacket' was featured in the exhibition #Techstyle in Museum of Fine Arts in Boston.
-Beside these exhibitions, four years since I made the first, I still enjoy making the same jacket (and many other designs!) for clients all over the world."
+Beside these exhibitions, I still enjoy making jackets and many other designs for clients all over the world."